Indian Institute of Science Education and Research, Pune

 Indian Institute of Science Education and Research, Pune (IISER Pune) is an autonomous public university established in 2006.
 It is one of the seven Indian Institutes of Science Education and Research, and was one of the first IISERs to be established along with IISER Kolkata.
 It is located in the city of Pune, India.

 Campus

 The construction of the final campus was completed in 2012.
 The campus is of 98 acres.

 Academics

 Academic programmes

-IISER Pune offers integrated masters programmes (BS-MS), an integrated doctoral programme (Int.
+IISER Pune offers integrated masters programmes (BS-MS), a Masters by Research (MS), an integrated doctoral programme (Int.
 PhD) and a doctoral programme (PhD).

+Admission to the BS-MS programme is exclusively through the IISER Aptitude Test (IAT) from 2024.
+JEE Advanced and KVPY are no longer valid channels for admission.